-PSY245, Abnormal Psychology (3 credits) Gen Ed Competency: Social Phenomena or ENG101 and PSY111 with a "C" or better.
+PSY245, Abnormal Psychology (3 credits)

+This course examines the major theories of psychopathology and explores the research, classification systems, and intervention strategies relative to each theoretical perspective.
+Diagnostic categories and processes will also be studied.
+Prerequisite: Either ENG101E or ENG101 and PSY111 with a "C" or better.
 (Fulfills a "D" course requirement or an "L" course requirement for students who enrolled in a degree program prior to the Fall 2016 semester.)
 (Updated November 2014)